lukbrew25/easy-mongodb-auth-handler/README.md

         "password": "your_email_password"
-    }, # Optional: Include if using email verification blocking=True/False,  # Optional: True to enable user blocking rate_limiting=0 # Optional: Set to 0 to disable rate limiting, or a positive integer to enable rate limiting with that cooldown period in seconds between user requests. readable_errors=True/False,  # Optional: False to switch to numeric error codes translated in the README.md file attempts=6,  # Optional: Number of attempts for initial MongoDB connection (default is 6). delay=10,  # Optional: Delay in seconds between MongoDB initial connection attempts (default is 10 seconds).
+    }, # Optional: Include if using email verification blocking=True/False,  # Optional: True to enable user blocking rate_limiting=0, # Optional: Set to 0 to disable rate limiting, or a positive integer to enable rate limiting with that cooldown period in seconds between user requests. penalty=0,  # Optional: Set to 0 to disable rate limiting penalty, or a positive integer to set the penalty in seconds for rate limiting.
+If rate limiting is enabled, this is the penalty in seconds added to the cooldown period for violating the cooldown. readable_errors=True/False,  # Optional: False to switch to numeric error codes translated in the README.md file attempts=6,  # Optional: Number of attempts for initial MongoDB connection (default is 6). delay=10,  # Optional: Delay in seconds between MongoDB initial connection attempts (default is 10 seconds).